Violent crimes such as

 it was being used against another who was doing any one of the following actions:

-- Entering or attempting to enter his or her home, business or vehicle
+- Enters or attempts to enter a home, vehicle, or business

 sexual assault, aggravated sexual assault,